Version: 1.0.78

 applanga.exe --help

-On OSX we provide a homebrew tap to make the installation easier and up to date:
+On OSX we provide a homebrew tap to make the installation easier and up-to-date:

 brew tap applanga/cli